Secrets of Selecting Summer Melons (and Marketing Strategies…)

 And for you, my point is this:

-It’s the same way with marketing, including board game marketing:
+It’s the same way with marketing, including healthcare marketing.

 THERE ARE NO GUARANTEES.